 Recruitment will get measured at all levels, and naturally, the processes and techniques of screening will also improve.

 5. Millennials will take over jobs across industries

 According to research done by Upwork, it’s seen that at present, 30% of employees in the world are millennials.
-And not only that, millennials are now at top positions in many companies.
+And not only that, millennials are now in top positions in many companies.
 So when are millennials asked what they prefer most before choosing a company?
 Their answer was classing.
-They said that their work matters and they want to work with companies with a sense of purpose rather than companies whose sole goal is to make profits.
+They said that their work matters and want to work with companies with a sense of purpose rather than companies whose sole goal is to make profits.

 The job seekers market is yours now if you’re among millennials.
 So be ready to take over.

 The trends we mentioned above are just the outlook for the future.
 But they’re not sure.
 Things may change; opportunity may explode into something we can never imagine immediately.
 But one thing would never change in this age; it’s disruption.
 Every tech company creates new jobs yearly, offering new roles, making new positions, and facing new challenges.
 So job seekers must keep their eyes and ears open and learn whatever they can.
 A glorious future awaits you if you’re willing to tap the opportunity.

 This is a guide to Trend job seekers.
 Here we discuss the introduction and top 5 job seekers (job-makers) trends.
 You may also have a look at the following articles to learn more.